 As an open house junkie, I get to see a lot of really cool places.
 I was recently treated to a lovely scene: a beautiful setting in the country, with comfortable outdoor seats circled around a portable wood-burning fire pit.
 I enjoyed the entire look of the whole setup on a bunch of levels, not the least of which was admiration on how handsome this thing really was.

 Now, whether or not stuff like this is "staged" by realtors isn't the issue.
 Even if it is, it certainly evoked the right response in me, and it's likely to do the same to other prospective buyers.

 Why Portable Fire Pits?

 As I considered this little scenario, I was struck by four thoughts:

 - how easy it has become to create what I call "instant ambiance" in almost any yard,

-- how practical a portable fire pit can be (especially given my propensity for thinking about ways to make sure I have more than one source of heat in a cold region),
+- how practical a portable fire pit can be (especially given my propensity for ensuring I have more than one source of heat in a cold region like northern New England),

 - how much easier yard maintenance can be to use one of these units rather than mowing around a permanent fire ring, and